 Wondering what’s up with your body, your baby and your life this week?
 Read on …

 “It’s a good thing there is a Starbucks every two blocks because that’s how often I need to pee.”

 You are exhausted from hauling your bod around all day, so why can’t you sleep at night?
 Is it because your bladder keeps crying out to be emptied every 30 minutes?
 Is it because you haven’t been able to find a comfortable sleeping position since week 27?
 Is it because your mind can’t stop making lists of things to do or replaying that shocking video you saw in your birthing classes?
 Yes, yes, and yes.
 It might comfort you to know you’re not alone.
 Seventy-five percent of women in their third trimester have trouble sleeping.

-will help you to be more comfortable and sleep better when you're pregnant.
-If lying on your back is making you dizzy or lightheaded try
+Certain sleep positions will help you to be more comfortable and sleep better when you’re pregnant.
+If lying on your back is making you dizzy or lightheaded try sleeping on your side.

 If you feel like bugs are crawling all over your legs in the middle of the night, get your partner to change the sheets.
 Just kidding.
 You might have restless leg syndrome, which commonly affects pregnant women.
 But it’s still a good idea to have your mate do some laundry.

 Your baby kind of looks like she’s coated in a layer of cream cheese these days.
 The thick, white substance that protects her skin from pruning in the amniotic fluid is called vernix.
 When she’s born you’ll probably see some vernix lingering in her “hard-to-reach” places like under her arms, behind her ears and around her va-jay-jay, if she’s a she..
 Other news from the womb this week: